mak3r/bxcr/README.md

 ## Notes

-For information on how to use Apprenda, please see our documentation at https://docs.apprenda.com.
+* For information on how to use Apprenda, please see our documentation at https://docs.apprenda.com.

-Information on using Vagrant can be found at https://www.vagrantup.com/docs/index.html.
+* Information on using Vagrant can be found at https://www.vagrantup.com/docs/index.html.

-You can SSH to either the Windows or Linux machine by using `vagrant ssh` and the machine name, for example, `vagrant ssh apprenda-windows` or `vagrant ssh apprenda-linux`.
+* You can SSH to either the Windows or Linux machine by using `vagrant ssh` and the machine name, for example, `vagrant ssh apprenda-windows` or `vagrant ssh apprenda-linux`.
 For a graphical session, you can `vagrant rdp apprenda-windows`.
 The machine username and password for both nodes is `vagrant`.

+## Questions or Problems?

+Please file a GitHub issue for any questions you may have, or problems you encounter using `bxcr`.

+## Contributing

+We gladly accept pull requests!
+Requests will be reviewed by our team.
+We encourage you to use this as a base for further automation with your own ACP installs.